 Some types of medicines can cause bone loss, making your bones weak, if used for a long time.
 Use over a short time is usually not a problem.
-When you have weak bones—a condition called osteoporosis—your risk of bone fractures goes up.
+When you have weak bones—a condition that can be called osteopenia or osteoporosis—your risk of bone fractures goes up.
 Broken bones can lead to pain and disability.
 For example, some older people who break a hip may lose their ability to function independently.

 Which medicines can cause bone loss?

-A number of medicines can cause bone loss if used over the long term (several years).
-Some common ones include
+Several medicines can cause bone loss if used over the long term (several years).
+Some common ones include:

 - Some medicines such as phenytoin and phenobarbital, used to treat epilepsy.

 - Gonadotropin-releasing hormone agonists (GnRH agonists), such as goserelin acetate and leuprolide acetate.
 They are used to treat endometriosis, prostate cancer, or female infertility.

 - Aromatase inhibitors, such as anastrozole, exemestane, and letrozole.
 They are used to treat breast cancer.

 |Cyclosporine and tacrolimus

 ||Heart failure, edema (tissue swelling), some kidney problems